 - The Men’s Wearhouse has a “Prom Rep” program where young men can represent The Men’s Wearhouse.
 They refer other young men to simply by passing out cards.
 After so many kids come in with the cards the reps receive $500 off their rental.
 Which is basically a free rental or suit, wowza!
 Here is the link to the program.
 It’s too late for this campaign, but bookmark this for 2019 Prom and save some major dough!

-Make your own Homecoming Mum!~Get the scissors and glue gun out and get crafty to save some money!
-Here in Texas the mum game can get a little insane “Go big or go home,” being the anthem heard around campus’.
-So it’s no surprise that mums can go into the hundred of dollar range.
-But all you have to do is google “homecoming mum diy” or check out pinterest HERE and you will hit the jackpot of mum instructional videos.
+Make your own Prom Mum or corsage~Get the scissors and glue gun out and get crafty to save some money!
+Here in Texas, the mum game can get a little insane “Go big or go home,” being the anthem heard around the campus’.
+So it’s no surprise that mums can go into the hundreds of dollar range.
+But all you have to do is google “homecoming mum DIY” or check out Pinterest HERE and you will hit the jackpot of mum instructional videos.

-Another great resource for mums and do good at the same time is to purchase your mum at your school.
+Another great resource for mums and corsages and do good at the same time is to purchase your florals at your school.
 Our high school’s Parent Teacher Association makes and sells them.
-The mum’s are a fraction of what you would pay at a mum retailer and proceeds go towards making your school a better learning environment, It’s a win-win!
+They are a fraction of what you would pay at a retailer and proceeds go towards making your school a better learning environment, It’s a win-win!

 Three different options for saving money on grub for homecoming are;

 - Use your local savings program such as Groupon, or an Entertainment Book (tons of Restaurant Options) to find dining deals near you.